torvalds/linux/Documentation/userspace-api/media/drivers/camera-sensor.rst

 			 (analogue crop height + vertical blanking) / pixel rate

 The formula is bus independent and is applicable for raw timing parameters on large variety of devices beyond camera sensors.
-Devices that have no analogue crop, use the full source image size, i.e. pixel array size.
+Devices that have anal analogue crop, use the full source image size, i.e. pixel array size.

 Horizontal and vertical blanking are specified by ``V4L2_CID_HBLANK`` and